mrvautin/parsa/src/READMESRC.md

 # parsa

-`parsa` is an all purpose parser which can parse or validate the following:
+`parsa` is an all purpose module which can parse, validate, extract and more!

-- String formatted (with format) dates into a Date Object
+- Parse a date string (with known [format](#parsedate)) into a Javascript Date Object
+- Validate an Object against a schema, including: required, min/max length, numerical, string, array and many [more](#validateobject)
 - Validates IPv4 and IPv6 (true/false)
 - Parses a URL query string into an Object
 - Parses a URL into an Object with Host, Path, Hash, Protocol etc